The randomized local computation complexity of the Lov\'asz local lemma: Introduction

 The LLL states that a collection of bad events can simultaneously be avoided given that each bad event only happens with a small probability and each bad event only depends on a small number of other bad events.
 The Distributed LLL asks an algorithm to find a point in the underlying probability space in a distributed manner that avoids all the bad events.
 Formally, each bad event corresponds to a vertex in the input graph and depends on some independent random variables.
 Two nodes are connected by an edge if the two corresponding bad events depend on a common random variable.
 The output of each node is a value for each random variable the corresponding bad event depends on such that none of the bad events occurs.

 It was proven by Chang and Pettie \cite{chang2017time} that any randomized \local algorithm with a complexity of $o(\log n)$ can be sped up to run in time $T_{LLL}(n)$ which denotes the randomized \local complexity of the distributed LLL under any polynomial criterion (\cref{def:dist_lll}) on constant degree graphs.
-The currently best upper bound to solve the distributed LLL under any polynomial criterion on constant degree graphs is $\poly \log \log n$ randomized and $\poly\log n$ deterministic \cite{moser2010constructiveLLL, fischer2017sublogarithmic, RozhonG19, ghaffari2021improved}.
-This is polynomially larger than the currently best known lower bound of $\Omega(\log \log n)$ for randomized and $\Omega(\log n)$ for deterministic algorithms \cite{brandt_LLL_lower_bound,marks2013determinacy}.
+Currently, the best upper bound to solve the distributed LLL under any polynomial criterion on constant degree graphs is $\poly \log \log n$ randomized and $\poly\log n$ deterministic \cite{moser2010constructiveLLL, fischer2017sublogarithmic, RozhonG19, ghaffari2021improved}.
+This is polynomially larger than the currently best known lower bound of $\Omega(\log \log n)$ for randomized and $\Omega(\log n)$ for deterministic algorithms \cite{brandt_LLL_lower_bound,marks2013determinacy,chang2016exp_separation}.
 It is a major open problem in the area of \local algorithms to close this gap.
 Finally, the works of \cite{fischer2017sublogarithmic,chang2016exp_separation,chang2017time} show that any $o(\log \log n)$ round randomized algorithm or $o(\log n)$ round deterministic algorithm can be solved deterministically in $O(\log^*n)$ rounds.
-The above results are part of the project of classification of LCLs in the \local model and they essentially imply that the class (C) of problems contains exactly those that can be formulated as an LLL instance with polynomial (but not exponential) criterion.
+The above works and results are part of the project of classification of LCLs in the \local model, and they imply that the class (C) of problems contains exactly those that do not belong to the classes (A) and (B) and can be solved by transforming the problem instance into an LLL instance with polynomial (but not exponential) criterion and then solving the LLL instance.
+The precise transformation is given by \cite[Theorem 4]{chang2017time} and it is straightforward to check that it ensures that \emph{also in the LCA model} the complexity of any problem in class (C) is asymptotically at most the complexity of the LLL under any polynomial criterion.\footnote{By construction, the nodes of the created LLL instance are constant-radius neighborhoods of the nodes of the original input instance, and essentially there is an edge between two neighborhoods if they intersect.
+Hence, an LCA algorithm solving the LLL instance can be simulated on the original instance by probing, for each probe in the LLL instance, also its entire neighborhood up to some constant distance, which incurs only a constant-factor overhead.
+Note that we use here that the input instances have constant degree.
+Also note that all of this holds also in the \volume model.}

 \paragraph{Our Work in \lca} Our work contributes to the understanding of the fundamental problem of characterizing LCLs in the \lca model.